danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 #### `permission`

-The permission for those who fullfills this condition.
-Use "all" for unlimited access.
-Use "read" for read-only access.
+The permission for those who fullfills this authorization condition.
+* "all": unrestricted access.
+* "read": read-only.
+APIs for data modification are disabled.
+Note that essential server information is still exposed.
+Recommended for read-only WebScrapBook browser extension access.
+* "view": web browsing only.
+Most APIs are disabled and access via WebScrapBook browser extension is not allowed.
+Recommended for general public access.

 (default: all)